Talk to your agents

 send-query-to-agent

-Sends a query to your agent graph's default agent.
+Sends a query to your agent's default sub-agent.
 This tool:

 • Name: send-query-to-agent

-• Description: Dynamically generated based on your agent graph's name and description
+• Description: Dynamically generated based on your agent's name and description

 • Parameters: